Hulk (ship type): Prison hulk

 A prison hulk was a hulk used as a floating prison.
 They were used extensively in Great Britain, the Royal Navy producing a steady supply of ships too worn-out to use in combat, but still afloat.
-Their widespread use was a result of the large number of French sailors captured during the Seven Years' War, and continued throughout the Napoleonic and French Revolutionary Wars a half-century later.
-By 1814 there were eighteen prison hulks operating at Portsmouth, sixteen at Plymouth and ten at Chatham.
+Their widespread use was a result of the large number of French sailors captured during the Seven Years' War, and continued throughout the French Revolutionary and Napoleonic Wars a half-century later.
+By 1814, there were eighteen prison hulks operating at Portsmouth, sixteen at Plymouth and ten at Chatham.

 Prison hulks were also convenient for holding civilian prisoners, commencing in Britain in 1776 when the American Revolution prevented the sending of convicts to North America.
 Instead, increasingly large numbers of British convicts were held aboard hulks in the major seaports and landed ashore in daylight hours for manual labour such as harbor dredging.
-From 1786 prison hulks were also used as temporary gaols (jails) for convicts being transported to Australia.
+From 1786, prison hulks were also used as temporary gaols (jails) for convicts being transported to Australia.

-Powder hulk
+Hulks used for storage

 A powder hulk was a hulk used to store gunpowder.
 The hulk was a floating warehouse which could be moved as needed to simplify the transfer of gunpowder to warships.
 Its location, away from land, also reduced the possible damage from an explosion.